Skewed Encoder Waveform

 April 24, 2016

-I received this e-mail from a potential customer who is trying to determine why his Encoder waveform doesn’t look right.
+I received this e-mail from a potential customer who is trying to determine why he had a Skewed Encoder Waveform.
 His name has been changed to protect his identity.

 I have just come across your Web page on RPM calculation using an optical encoder and oscilloscope.
 I was keen to test out this method of RPM calculation so rigged up my little encoder and oscilloscope without hesitation.
 I don’t seem to be getting a nice wave wave form across my display, its rather skewed.
 Could you just point out where I’m going wrong?